malgow/upb-browserExtension/README.md

 one of the mechanics this small project uses that i'm most proud of is accessing and using a database. this allows me to update the list of polite/unpolite words that the bot can say whenever i want, without the need of going through the process of updating and pushing files.

-This idea was later experimented into different forms, such as a Instagram filter and a mobile app! i really liked working with this idea and wanted to do more with it, those two extra projects was a result of that curiosity/challenge.
+this idea was later experimented into different forms, such as a Instagram filter and a mobile app! i really liked working with this idea and wanted to do more with it, those two extra projects was a result of that curiosity/challenge.